AAbosham/laravel-filament-form/docs/04-layout.md

 title: Layout
 ---

-Layout component classes can be found in the `Filament\Form\Components` namespace.
+Layout component classes can be found in the `AAbosham\Filament\Form\Components` namespace.

 Components may be created using the static `make()` method.
 Usually, you will then define the child component `schema()` to display inside: